The Corps Member Experience

 Several of our regions have established partnerships with universities to facilitate your work toward a master’s degree during your two-year commitment.
 These programs vary from site to site and year to year.
 Some may be offered at reduced cost.

-Please keep in mind that because of these programs change frequently, we encourage you to avoid preferencing regions solely based on these partnerships.
+Please keep in mind that because of these programs change frequently, we encourage you to avoid selecting regions solely based on these partnerships.
 We ask that you remain flexible as to where you are willing to teach so that we can best meet the needs of students.

 Learn more about our regions and find information about master's degree options.